MetaphorData/connectors/metaphor/glue/README.md

 ## Setup

-Prepare an AWS credential with the following permissions.
+Prepare an AWS credential with the following IAM permissions.

 ``` text
 effect = "Allow"